Best Trolling Motor Battery Box – For Onboard Protection

 Should I Get A “Smart” Box?

-Smart boxes can also give you a better idea of the charge level of your battery, effectively letting you know if it will soon require recharging.
+Smart battery boxes can also give you a better idea of the charge level of your battery, effectively letting you know if it will soon require recharging.
 They will also usually have a built-in circuit breaker which can give an added layer of protection.

-These types of battery boxes can be useful if you prefer to have a more convenient set-up, as you can often recharge the battery while leaving it inside the box, with the battery indicator on the outside letting you know when it’s fully charged.
+These types of smart battery boxes can be useful if you prefer to have a more convenient set-up, as you can often recharge the battery while leaving it inside the box, with the battery indicator on the outside letting you know when it’s fully charged.

-If you only need your battery box to protect your battery while you’re on the water, you may not need a smart box and a standard box could be sufficient.
+If you only need your box to protect your battery while you’re on the water, you may not need a smart box and a standard box could be sufficient.

 What Features Should I Look Out For?